Auties00/Cobalt/README.md

 - Contact
     ```java
-    var contactMessage = ContactMessage.newContactBuilder()  // Create a new contact message
+    var contactMessage = ContactMessage.newContactMessageBuilder()  // Create a new contact message
             .name("A nice friend") // Set the display name of the contact
             .vcard(vcard) // Set the vcard(https://en.wikipedia.org/wiki/VCard) of the contact
             .build(); // Create the message